ArrowSK/Arbola.AI-TG-Bot-with-Internet/README.md

 ## Description

-This code is for an OpenAI-powered Telegram bot.
+This code is for an OpenAI-powered Telegram bot with the direct Internet connection via Google Search, that has both worlds combined in one, and also applies critical (aka scientific) jusdgement to provide answers.
 Users can communicate with the bot to get responses to their queries using OpenAI's language model.
 This is the non-personal version made to be fully open and honest.

 ## Prerequisites